 For the majority of us, we’ve all considered investing in property but may not know where to start.
 Our goal at Wise Guru is to ensure that our clients are educated and empowered to make informed decisions when it comes to investing.
-As a result, we’ve put together our top 6 steps to get started in building your investment property portfolio today.
+As a result, we’ve put together our top 6 steps to get started in building or buying investment property in Australia portfolio today.

 1. Take a Financial Snapshot